fluidandelasticity2024/fluidandelasticity2024.github.io/index.md

 *Cabanes tchanquées, Arcachon*

 ## Topics
-Experimental, numerical and theoretical presentations will be given on problems relevant to the following topics:
+Experimental, numerical and theoretical presentations **(in-person only, no remote presentations)** will be given on problems relevant to the following topics:

 - Acoustic manipulation/propulsion of particles
 - Biological internal flows